Year 10 GCSE Art Textiles

 Assessment

-Students will complete a 300 minute practical assessment in which they will work on completing a final piece which will conclude their project (AO4)
+Students will complete a 300 minute practical assessment in which they will work on completing developments of ideas based on the work that they have done so far.

 Subject advice and guidance